While this blog post about starting a blog is called how to start a travel blog, it also applies to other forms of blogging.

 2. CHOOSING A NAME FOR YOUR BLOG – TRAVEL BLOG NAMES

 Your URL (www.yourname.com) should be easy to remember and easy to spell.
-If you’re talking to someone, telling the name of your website and they have to ask a couple of times, how to write it, then it’s the wrong name.
-Don’t go for fancy or hard to remember names.
+If you’re talking to someone, telling them the name of your website and they have to ask a couple of times, how to write it, then it’s the wrong name.
+Don’t go for fancy or hard-to-remember names.

 Your URL shouldn’t be too long.
 I would aim for a name that has less than 14 characters.
 If it is longer because you need it, go for it.
 If you find something shorter.
 Great.

 If you’re from the US, choose .com.
-For an international travel blog brand, also aim for .com, if it available.
-Are you running a destination specific site?
-You can also go for the country specific one like .au, .ca., .co.uk, .de, .at.
+For an international travel blog brand, also aim for .com, if it is available.
+Are you running a destination-specific site?
+You can also go for the country-specific like .au, .ca., .co.uk, .de, .at.

 Nowadays there are other possibilities like .info and lots more.
 If you have the chance, I would still go for .com.